ballerine-io/ballerine/websites/docs/src/content/docs/en/learn/calculating_risk_scores.md

+---
+title: Calculating Risk Scores
+description: A guide on configuring risk score calculations in workflows using plugins in Ballerine.
+---

 # Calculating Risk Scores
 In Ballerine, you can attach a plugin to a workflow state to perform risk evaluations.
 This is done by specifying the states where risk calculations should occur and the source of the rules for these calculations.